michaelbull/react-gsi/README.md

 <details>
 <summary><strong>Details</strong></summary>

-The `useOneTap()` hook controls the One Tap flow.
+The `useOneTap()` hook controls the [One Tap][gsi-onetap] flow.

 The flow can begin by calling `prompt`, and can be stopped by calling `cancel.`

-By default, the flow will begin automatically on mount.
+By default, the prompt will show automatically on mount.
 This can be changed by setting the `show` flag to `false`.

 ```tsx